-- (1) A person ("A") who commits an act of sexual violation with a child ("B") is, despite the consent of B to the commission of such an act, guilty of the offence of having committed an act of consensual sexual violation with a child. - (2) (a) The institution of a prosecution for an offence referred to in subsection (1) must be authorised to writing by the relevant Director of Public Prosecutions if both A and B were children at the time of the alleged commission of the offence: Provided that, in the event that the Director of Public Prosecutions concerned authorises the institution of a prosecution, both A and B must be charged with contravening subsection (1). - (b) The Director of Public Prosecutions concerned may not delegate his or her power to decide whether a prosecution in terms of this section should be instituted or not.
+- (1) A person ("A") who commits an act of sexual violation with a child ("B") who is 12 years of age or older but under the age of 16 years is, despite the consent of B to the commission of such an act, guilty of the offence of having committed an act of consensual sexual violation with a child unless A, at the time of the alleged commission of such an act, was- - (a) 12 years of age or older but under the age of 16 years; or - (b) either 16 or 17 years of age and the age difference between A and B was not more than two years.

+- (2) (a) The institution of a prosecution for an offence referred to in subsection (1) must be authorised to writing by the relevant Director of Public Prosecutions if A was either 16 of 17 years of age at the time of the alleged commission of the offence and the age difference between A and B was more than two years. - (b) The Director of Public Prosecutions concerned may delegate his or her power to decide whether a prosecution in terms of this section should be instituted or not.